oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 9. With both Deployment procedures completed successfully, let's go back to the databases homepage by navigating to Targets -> Databases.
 ![](images/patching-ui8.png "patching-ui8")

-We see that the Finance PDB has moved out of the sales CDB and is now plugged into the HR CDB.
+We see that the Finance PDB has moved out of the sales CDB and is now plugged into the HR CDB, running at version 19.23

-In next step, we will review and elevate security posture by auditing for compliance.
+Now that you have patched PDB with recommended patches, it is also important to elevate the security posture by putting in relevant security control and audit for compliance.
+The next step will help you gain understanding on how to complete the relevant steps.

 ## Task 3: Elevate security posture by auditing for compliance